 Two of the current options for watching ESPN without a cable subscription are Sling TV and PlayStation Vue, both of which offer bundles of channels similar to a cable package.
 Both of these packages also feature other channels under the umbrella of ESPN parent company Disney, like Disney Channel and Freeform (formerly ABC Family).

 ESPN has had good results with these packages so far, Skipper said last month, mentioning Sling TV specifically.
 “We think that it can be a significant mover in helping us navigate the next few years.
-We see the Sling TV numbers, which are significant,” he said.
+We see the

 The network had also been in talks with Apple about its planned Internet TV service, which has been stalled since late last year.
 Skipper refused to mention any of the companies that ESPN is currently in discussions with in yesterday’s interview, including Apple.